The Product Regulation and Liability Review: Russia

-Additionally, the Consumer Protection Law provides that the seller (manufacturer, etc.) must pay a penalty to the consumer, of 1 per cent of the price of the goods for every day of delay in failing to abide by the time limits for satisfying the aforementioned remedies.
-Although the law does not cap the maximum amount of this penalty, the courts usually limit such compensation by awarding not more than 100 per cent of the price of the goods.
+In addition, the Consumer Protection Law provides that the seller (manufacturer, etc.) must pay a penalty to the consumer of 1 per cent of the price of the goods for every day of delay in failing to abide by the time limits for satisfying the aforementioned remedies.
+Although the law does not cap the maximum amount of this penalty, the courts usually limit compensation by awarding not more than 100 per cent of the price of the goods.

 Year in review

-In some instances, consumers demonstrate abusive attitudes towards the rights granted to them by the Consumer Protection Law and bring poorly reasoned claims with the sole purpose of harassing the seller or manufacturer (in Russia, this is called consumer extremism).
-For example, in a recent case, an individual asked the court to prohibit production and to withdraw from trade all tobacco products within the Russian Federation.
+On 14 October 2020, the Presidium of the Russian Supreme Court approved a review on judicial practice relating to consumer disputes.
+The Supreme Court clarifications addressed a number of legal issues concerning 'consumer extremism', clarification of substantial defects in products, conduct of an expert examination of defective products and prohibition on the establishment of a clause for a mandatory pre-trial settlement of claims with a consumer.
+However, in some instances, consumers demonstrate abusive attitudes towards the rights granted to them by the Consumer Protection Law and bring poorly reasoned claims with the sole purpose of harassing the seller or manufacturer (in Russia, this is called consumer extremism).
+For example, in a recent case, an individual asked the court to prohibit production of and to withdraw from trade all tobacco products within the Russian Federation.
 To support the claim, he referred to provisions of the Consumer Protection Law prohibiting production of goods that may cause harm to human health.
 Such cases arise quite frequently.

 1 Sergey Yuryev is a partner at CMS Russia.